Location patterns

 Income and platform activity

 Expense, earnings, and trip records can reveal which platforms a driver uses and how much gig work they do.
-GigClaim separates local in-app driver records from website forms, support requests, app update signups, App Store subscription systems, diagnostics, or analytics that may be handled separately.
+GigClaim separates local in-app driver records from website forms, support requests, product update signups, App Store subscription systems, diagnostics, or analytics that may be handled separately.

 Local-first recordkeeping